department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/montgomery-active-duty-rates.md

 ### For cooperative training

-The cooperative training program lets you go to school full-time for a period, and then work full-time for a period.
+With the cooperative training program, you can alternate periods of going to school full-time with periods of training at a business or industrial company full-time.

 We'll pay up to **$1,619.00** each month, depending on the type of approved school you're attending.